Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements: Trajectory Optimization for Unknown Target Tracking

 \subsection{Trajectory Optimization Problem}

-From Theorem \ref{the1}, we find that the upper bound of the tracking error is positively related to the condition number of the cumulative matrix $P_{c:k}$, i.e., ${\rm cond}(P_{c:k})$.
 As the condition number of $P_{c:k}$ approaches to its minimum value $1$, the upper bound of the tracking error gets smaller.
 Therefore, the condition number of bearing data is used as the metric to measure the quality of bearing data on reflecting target motion patterns.

 It is noted that the number of bearing data $N$ is changing until it reaches the storage capacity $N_c$.
-Considering $2 < m \leq N_c$ bearing data, the desired bearings for the AUV are given as follows
+Considering $d < m \leq N_c$ bearing data, the desired bearings for the AUV are given as follows